mightora/customConnectors/calculateWorkingDay/Readme.md

 * __Is Today A Working Day__ - This action uses multiple variables to determine if today/date supplied is a working day for you.
 * __Date In X Working Days__ - This action uses multiple variables to determine what the working day will be in X working days’ time.

+## Parameters that can be used
+* __date__ - The date in question you wish to centre your request around.
+This is the input date in YYYY-MM-DD format. e.g. 2022-12-23.
+* __working_days__ - This parameter expects a comma-separated list of working days, where Monday is 1, Tuesday is 2, and so on.
+In the default, we're using all weekdays from Monday to Friday, so the value is '1,2,3,4,5'.
+* __x_working_days__ - Find working day in X days e.g. 4
+* __country__ - Currently, only the United Kingdom is supported.
+Values can be england-and-wales, scotland, northern-ireland.
+Used to filter out bank holidays.
+* __non_working_days__ - A custom list of non working days, this could be a list of days where service is not available.
+In a string as a list, format YYYY-MM-DD,YYYY-MM-DD e.g. 2022-12-28,2022-12-29,2022-12-30.

 ## Prerequisites
 To use this connector you will need the following to proceed:
 * A Microsoft Power Apps or Power Automate plan